Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism: Two-dimensional stochastic projected Gross-Pitaevskii equation

-where $\delta_{\mathcal{C}}(\mathbf{r}-\mathbf{r}^{\prime})=\sum_{n\in \mathcal{C}}\phi_{n}(\mathbf{r})\phi^{*}_{n}(\mathbf{r}^{\prime})$ is the delta function restricted to the low-energy subspace.
+where $\delta_{\mathcal{C}}(\boldsymbol{r}-\boldsymbol{r}^{\prime})=\sum_{n\in \mathcal{C}}\phi_{n}(\boldsymbol{r})\phi^{*}_{n}(\boldsymbol{r}^{\prime})$ is the delta function restricted to the low-energy subspace.
 This subspace is spanned by the set of eigenfunctions $\{\phi_{n}\}_{n \in \mathcal{C}}$ with energies $\epsilon_{n}$ below a properly chosen cut-off $\epsilon_{cut}$.
 Finally, $\mathcal{P}_{\mathcal{C}}$ denotes the projector operator, which restricts the dynamics to the low-energy subspace.
-Specifically, $\mathcal{P}_{\mathcal{C}}$ acts on a generic field $f(\mathbf{r})$ by projecting it onto the $\mathcal{C}$ region \cite{blakie2008dynamics}:
+Specifically, $\mathcal{P}_{\mathcal{C}}$ acts on a generic field $f(\boldsymbol{r})$ by projecting it onto the $\mathcal{C}$ region \cite{blakie2008dynamics}:

+The action of the projector is thus naturally implemented in the eigenbasis of the single-particle Hamiltonian $H_{\textrm{sp}}$, by setting a maximum eigenmode and ensuring that the dynamics does not develop components above this cutoff.
+The field $\Psi_{\mathcal{C}}$ is then conveniently represented as a sum over the corresponding basis states

-To solve Eq. (\ref{2D_dimensionless_SPGPE}) numerically, we rely on the Julia library \texttt{DifferentialEquations.jl} \cite{rackauckas2017differentialequations}, employing a stability-optimized stochastic Runge-Kutta algorithm (SOSRA) for time propagation \cite{rackauckas2017adaptive,rackauckas2020stability}.
-The simulations are performed in a periodic $L \times L$ homogeneous box (i.e., $V(\mathbf{r})=0$), with $\Psi_{\mathcal{C}}=0$ as the initial condition.
+with the weights $c_{n}$ encoding the particle occupation number in the $n$-th mode.
+Substituting this expansion into (\ref{2D_dimensionless_SPGPE}) yields the evolution equations for the coefficients $c_{n}$.
+To integrate these equations numerically, we rely on the Julia library \texttt{DifferentialEquations.jl} \cite{rackauckas2017differentialequations}, employing a stability-optimized stochastic Runge-Kutta algorithm (SOSRA) for time propagation \cite{rackauckas2017adaptive,rackauckas2020stability}.
+The simulations are performed in a periodic $L \times L$ homogeneous box (i.e., $V(\boldsymbol{r})=0$), with $\Psi_{\mathcal{C}}=0$ as the initial condition.
 The system is then relaxed for $t_{r}$ time units before beginning the quench.
-The values of the simulation parameters are summarized in Table \ref{tab:tab_param_vals}, motivated by the choices in \cite{Thudiyangal24}.
+Unless otherwise specified, we use the parameter values in Table \ref{tab:tab_param_vals}, motivated by the choices in \cite{Thudiyangal24}.